-Payment of any fees associated with Credit Award program must be received before credit can be posted to the student's transcript.

-The College Level Examination Program (or CLEP) is a series of tests offered by College Board.
+Payment of any fees associated with Credit Award program must be received before credit can be posted to the student's transcript. series of tests offered by College Board.
 The tests cover a variety of subject areas including business, science and mathematics, history and social sciences, foreign languages, and composition and literature.
 CLEP exams are offered on most college and university campuses.